xandergos/terrain-diffusion/README.md

 ### Modifying the synthetic map

 The code for generating the base map used for everything is at `terrain_diffusion\inference\synthetic_map.py`.
 It is basically just a bunch of perlin noise with some transformations to have the same statistics as real world data, and make sure the climate is at least kind of reasonable.
 You can modify the file directly to change how the world is generated.
-While testing, it's recommended to use `--hdf5-file TEMP` so you don't have to delete the HDF5 file cache every time you make a change.
+While testing, it's recommended to use `--hdf5-file TEMP`, otherwise you have to delete the HDF5 file manually every time you make a change.

 ### Retraining the coarse model